Hands up who is confused about the difference between cacao and cocoa?

 I noticed a good many years ago how some recipe developers within the English speaking raw vegan movement seemed to decide that “cacao” means raw and unprocessed, whereas “cocoa” means roasted, alkalinized or mixed with additives, anti-caking agents and possibly sugar.

 OK let’s reel it all back in!
 Because that’s not strictly true.

-OK now let’s look at the essential chocolate making ingredients that we get from the cacao bean…
+Let’s look at the chocolate-making ingredients that we get from the cacao bean

 - Cacao liquor (also called cocoa liquor or cocoa mass)

 - Cacao powder (also called cocoa powder)

 How do you get cacao liquor, cacao powder and cacao butter?